 The fragrant flowers of Eriospermum paradoxum grow on short pedicels in a dense, conical to cylindrical raceme close to the ground.
 There may be up to 40 flowers in one inflorescence.
 The star-shaped flowers have six narrow, white tepals with longitudinal lines, similar to Albuca, Chlorophytum or Trachyandra flowers.

-The flowers appear in autumn, before the leaf that comes with the winter rain and lasts until October.
-Long hairs cover the seeds of many Eriospermum species (Smith, et al, 1997; Bond and Goldblatt, 1984; Vlok and Schutte-Vlok; Le Roux, et al, 2005).
+The flowers appear in autumn, before the leaf that arrives with the winter rain and lasts until October.
+Long hairs cover the seeds of many Eriospermum species (Smith, et al, 1997; Bond and Goldblatt, 1984; Vlok and Schutte-Vlok, 2010; Le Roux, et al, 2005).